Aashishsharma/Learnings/GraphQL/GraphQL.md

       return {
         edges: paginatedBooks.map((book) => ({
           cursor: book.id, // Use the book's ID as the cursor
+          // in real life from SQL use windowfunction for cursor
+          // ROW_NUMBER() OVER (ORDER BY createdAt) AS cursor  -- Generating the cursor based on 'createdAt'
           node: book,
         })),
         pageInfo: {